eafelix/agile-engine-challenge/README.md

 $ docker-compose up -d
 ```

-Then go directly to `http://localhost:3000` and start operate.
+Then go directly to `http://localhost:3000` and start operating.

-The API is running over `http://localhost:3001/`
+The API is running over `http://localhost:3001/.`